 VerdantTea: A marketplace for small family tea farmers, directly from their farm to your cup.
 This Minnesota tea shop has a unique approach to tea shopping.
 You don’t shop by the tea type or by the country – you shop by the farmer.
 The estates are listed and you virtually meet the family growing the tea.
 They specialize in a variety Chinese teas black, green, white, Pu-erh and herbals.
 Their teas have gotten some very good ratings.
 Verdant Tea always provides steeping instructions for both western brewing and gong fu style.
 They have some beautiful gaiwan teaware.
 International shipping.

 MaryAnna’s Tea: I would be remiss if I didn’t mention my own site.
 However, my specialty is artisan brewed bottled tea from a premium blend of loose leaf teas.
-MaryAnna’s Tea has won several top awards at the North American Tea Championship for best bottled tea.
+MaryAnna’s Tea has won several top awards at the North American Tea Championship for best-bottled tea.
 I use the direct-brew method to naturally infuse the tea and bottle immediately afterward.
-This is the least processed method available to bottle tea.
+This is the least processed method available for bottled tea.
 The more a food or beverage is processed the more nutrients are lost.
 The direct brew method helps preserve the natural tea flavor, nutrients, and antioxidants inherent in freshly brewed tea.
 All MaryAnna’s iced teas are made from 100% natural and non-GMO ingredients.
 Free shipping continental US only.

 The Tea Lifestyle –